 4 | CLEAN UP YOUR DIGITAL WORKSPACE

 The same goes for your digital workspace.
 Close out of the dozen (or more 🤯) browser tabs you opened throughout the day (I know I’m not the only one, ok?!), shut down your email, clean up your desktop, empty the trash, and close out of all open applications.
 You might even want to consider shutting down your computer at the end of the day to give it a rest and make it harder for you to keep working.

 5 | REVIEW WHAT GOT DONE THAT DAY

-Whether you use a digital calendar like iCal or Google Calendar, a paper planner like the Simplified Planner, or a project management app like Trello, take a few minutes to go through your to-dos for the day and review what got done.
+Whether you use a digital calendar like iCal or Google Calendar, a paper planner like the Simplified Planner, or a project management app like Asana or Trello, take a few minutes to go through your to-dos for the day and review what got done.

 Pro Tip: I write out my block schedule and list of to-dos in my Simplified Planner in black ink and then use hot pink pen to check off what I complete.
-It helps me easily see what’s been done and it looks like a celebration!! 🙌🏻 I also use the emoji checkmark (✔️) to check off completed tasks, projects, or events in Trello and iCal.
+It helps me easily see what’s been done and it looks like a celebration!! 🙌🏻 I also use the emoji checkmark (✔️) to check off completed tasks, projects, or events in iCal.

 6 | BRAIN DUMP

 Get all of that mental clutter out of your head!!
 Get out a notebook or pull up a Google Doc and write down everything taking up space in your brain.
-Going to bed with a clear head will not only help you fall asleep faster, but you’ll get a better (more restful) night’s sleep without that idea or to-do train chugging along and keeping you up for hours on end.
+Going to bed with a clear head will not only help you fall asleep faster, but you’ll get a better (more restful) night’s sleep without that idea or to-do train chugging along and keeping you up for hours.

 7 | WRITE OUT YOUR TO-DO LIST AND SCHEDULE FOR TOMORROW

 This might be the most important part of ending your workday for a more productive day tomorrow… and it is THE ONE THING that I encourage you to do no matter what!!